 The Best All-You-Can-Eat Spots in Melbourne

 Long from the days when we would eat a mountain of pasta and salad chased up with never-ending cheese toast (ok tbh we miss the cheese toast), all-you-can eat situations in Melbourne are a real thing these days.
+These are our top picks for when you want to graze all day!

 All you can eat sushi?
 YES PLEASE!